 - Homophobic Hate Crime: Her opening cutscene shows her girlfriend getting arrested and executed by Flagstone's police force.
 Needless to say, she has a bone to pick with them.

-- Last-Name Basis: Is referred to mainly as Geiger, just like his Street Fighter counterpart William Guile.
+- Last-Name Basis: Is referred to mainly as Geiger.

 - Time Master: Experiments with time-traveling science, though has yet to master it.
 In EX-Mode, he claims to have.

-- The Watchmaker: His profession, when he's not tinkering with more dangerous forms of science.
+- The Watchmaker: He's themed around watches, time, and gears.
+This is also his profession, when he's not tinkering with more dangerous forms of science.

 - Ascended Glitch: His ability to throw after his Time Spiral attacks are blocked ("Tick Throw"), as well as his ability to perform "Infinite Combos" with them, are references to unintended glitches in older versions of Street Fighter II.
 Here, they are deliberately balanced.

 - Combo Breaker: His Temporal Distortion allow his Time Spiral attacks to avoid being negated by combo breakers.

 - Charged Attack: While using Temporal Distortion, he can use all of his Time Spiral attacks in a single combo.
 To make this devastating, however, he first needs to acquire several by building up a hand.